-To speak to a dementia specialist Admiral Nurse about young onset dementia or any other aspect of dementia, please call our Helpline on o8oo 888 6678 (Monday to Friday 9am-9pm, Saturday and Sunday 9am-5pm) or email > helpline@dementiauk.org
+Adjusting to a diagnosis of young onset dementia can be difficult.
+For support and advice from a dementia specialist Admiral Nurse, call our free Helpline on o8oo 888 6678 (Monday-Friday 9am-9pm, Saturday and Sunday 9am-5pm, every day except 25th December) or email helpline@dementiauk.org.

-If you prefer, you can book a phone or video appointment at a time to suit you at O dementiauk.org/book
+If you prefer, you can book a phone or video appointment at a time to suit you at dementiauk.org/get-support/closer-to-home.

-Dementia UK resources
+Dementia UK information

-Young onset dementia sectiondementiauk.org/young-onset-dementia
+Dementia UK young onset dementia section dementiauk.org/young-onset-dementia